veeambestpractise/best-practices-guide/resource_planning/repository_sobr.md

 **NOTE**: the default backup repository created during the installation cannot be used in a Scale-out Backup Repository as long as it’s the target of Configuration Backup, as this type of job is not supported by Scale-out Backup Repository.
 If the default repository needs to be added to a  Scale-out Backup Repository, consider first to change the target of Configuration Backup.

-For additional technical information, the online documentation is available here : [Helpcentre SoBR](https://helpcenter.veeam.com/docs/backup/vsphere/backup_repository_sobr.html?ver=95).
+For additional technical information, the online documentation is available here : [Helpcenter SoBR](https://helpcenter.veeam.com/docs/backup/vsphere/backup_repository_sobr.html?ver=95).

 ## File placement policies